-Interactive map of Public Rights of Way throughout Norfolk.
+You can view an interactive map of Public Rights of Way throughout Norfolk online.
 This is not the Definitive Map.
 The Definitive Map may be viewed by a left click on the Interactive Map and then selecting ‘View Public Rights of Way Definitive Map’.

 View the Definitive Statements.
 The Definitive Statements should be read in conjunction with the Definitive Map.
 Any questions please contact the Legal Orders and Registers Team at email@example.com.